 Even though it is not compulsory, we highly recommend that you purchase dive insurance or ensure that your travel insurance covers scuba diving activities.
 We do not sell dive insurance.

 Do I need to know my certification number?

 Yes.
 Please bring your card.
 If you have lost it we are able to look you up online if you have a PADI or SSI certification.
-You will not be able to dive with us without poof of certification.
+You will not be able to dive with us without proof of certification.

 Do I have to make a deposit to ensure my booking?

 Yes.
 In order to plan our trips we need confirmation that you are going to come in the form of a non-refundable deposit.
 You can do this via our secure booking site using a credit card.
 Contact us for further information on other payment methods.
 Final payment is due the day before the trip.

 Can I pay with a credit card?

 Yes, you can pay with Visa or Master Card.
 Please note that the entrance fee to the park needs to be paid in cash.